Cosmian/cosmian_vm/README.md

 In that example, [`cosmian_helloworld`](https://github.com/Cosmian/helloworld-service) is the name of the application (as a `supervisor` service).

 The field `app_storage` defined the directory containing the configuration data of your application or any data used by the application.
-It is recommended to store it inside the Cosmian VM encrypted folder: `/var/lib/cosmian_vm/data`.
+It is recommanded to store it inside the Cosmian VM encrypted folder: `/var/lib/cosmian_vm/data`.

 Now, you can provide the app configuration file from your localhost to the Cosmian VM as follow: